francois-sissoko/pythonGamesAndGraphics/README.md

 9. countdown_calendar.py Doesn't work completely just a design for striping a textfile and making it into a calendar using datetime from python

 10. hangman.py A simple text game of hangman using animals
+11. getweatherdata.py uses an api to grab current weather data and display it on a basic gui

 Using jupyer notebook and numpy to create coding examples for the chapters in the O'reilly book Ex.